 In the digital age, companies depend on computerised systems as the most effective and convenient solution to the storage and retrieval of information.
-Yet despite this reliance, surprisingly little thought is spared to the impact of losing information, or of allowing unauthorised access to information.
+In spite of this reliance, though, surprisingly little thought is given to the impact of losing information or allowing unauthorised access to it.

-Any business or operation that uses computers to store data will probably agree that the value of their stored information far exceeds the capital costs of the equipment – but how many have actually implemented adequate security measures?
+Any business or operation that uses computers to store data will probably agree that the value of the information they have stored far exceeds the capital costs of the equipment – but how many have actually implemented adequate security measures?

 This blithe attitude to information security means that many organizations are left vulnerable to attack or exploitation from sources both internal and external.
 That is why it is essential to adopt a rigid network security policy and implement robust security measures throughout your company.